 Why You Should Scan Your WordPress Site

-Even after taking the proper measures to block out attacks, it’s impossible to eliminate the chance of a successful hack on any website, including ones built with WordPress.
+Even after taking the proper measures to block out attacks, it’s impossible to eliminate the chance of a successful hack on any website, including those built with WordPress.
 Even worse, an attack gone undetected will continue to cause damage long after the initial breach.
-Without security scanning, you leave your visitors and customers susceptible to a variety of potential attacks from undetected intrusions.
+Without security scanning, you leave your visitors and customers susceptible to a variety of attacks from undetected intrusions.

 How to Scan Your WordPress Site for Malware

-Defender is an all-in-one security plugin for WordPress.
-Among its many security features, it offers free malware scans to detect malicious code and quickly restore damaged files.
-Defender also contains tools for two-factor authentication (2FA), login protection to combat password-guessing bots, security update reminders, firewall protection (for filtering traffic from outside networks), and other handy features to harden your WordPress security.
+Defender is an all-in-one security plugin for WordPress, offering both free and paid versions.
+Among its many security features, the free version offers WordPress core malware scans to detect malicious code and quickly restore damaged files.
+It also contains tools for two-factor authentication (2FA) from Google, login protection to combat password-guessing bots, login screen masking, and an IP blacklist manager

-iThemes Security is another popular option for WordPress users seeking better security.
+iThemes Security is another highly reputable option for WordPress users seeking better security.
 The free version of the plugin is capable of fundamental security measures including basic security scans, content backup, login protection against brute-force attacks, and spam prevention.

 For a more hands-on plugin solution, try Bulletproof Security.
 The free version alone offers an abundance of features including malware scanning, login protection and monitoring, maintenance mode, update reminders, error logging, and tools to modify specific files to your liking.
-The pro version basically doubles the number of available features.
+If that’s not enough, the pro version essentially doubles the number of available features.

 For a powerful free option, try to All In One WP Security & Firewall.
-This plugin emphasizes its user-friendliness and wide range of offers, including malware scanning, a firewall feature with adjustable filter levels, login protection, close user monitoring, automatic and manual database backups, and many other features to toggle smaller security details in your website, all tied together with a friendly interface.
-For a free tool, All In One WP Security & Firewall is quite versatile.
+This plugin emphasizes its user-friendliness and wide range of free offerings, including malware scanning, a firewall feature with adjustable filter levels, login protection, close user monitoring, automatic and manual database backups, and many other features to toggle smaller security details in your website, all tied together with a highly visual interface.

 Pricing: All In One WP Security & Firewall is free.

 However, the scanner itself is remote, meaning it can only find vulnerabilities in your WordPress website pages.
 It cannot check the core files that control your site’s backend, so it won’t scan as thoroughly as other options on this list.
 You can also use the same scanner toolon this page without having to install the plugin.

 Security Ninja is an excellent option for WordPress users who want a security plugin focused on extensive checks and detailed reviewing.
-Besides having the best name on this list, Security Ninja runs over 50 different security checks on safety of your login procedures, plugins, and more.
+Besides having the best name on this list, Security Ninja runs over 50 different security checks on the safety of your login procedures, plugins, and more.
 After a scan, it presents the results in detail, making it easy to run down the list and pinpoint vulnerabilities.

 There are many plugin options for hardening your WordPress site, and some will certainly work better for your needs than others.
 As with any plugin, take the time to research and weigh your options before settling on one.
 Of course, switching out one for another is okay, too.